bajamircea/bajamircea.github.io/_posts/2016-03-26-specialop-lifetime-examples.markdown

   buffer_impl & operator=(buffer_impl && other) noexcept
   {
     // for the sake of example
+    // use temporary
-    // use temporary to deal with move assignment
+    // to deal with move self-assignment
-    // when (this == &other)
+    // e.g. a = std::move(a)
     char * temp = other.p;
     other.p = nullptr;
     delete[] p;